Cosworth: The FBA and FBC V6

 The FBA and FBC engines were found in the Ford Granada and Ford Scorpio.
 The FBA came first in 1991 and was also known as the 'BOA'; it was based on the Ford Cologne V6 used in the Ford Sierra and Ford Capri and other models and was a twin overhead camshaft 24valve conversion for more power, producing 195 PS and better idle quality.

 In 1995, with a new version of the Scorpio, it was upgraded with a wider torque spread and higher power – to 204 PS, from a variable intake system and reprofiled cams.
 The NVH was improved with a change from a single chain to drive all four camshafts – to one chain to drive one bank of cams and a second for the other bank; this engine was known as the 'BOB'.

 A racing version was also available for a short time – FBE – with an individual throttle butterfly for each cylinder.

 FBB and FBD engines existed as development engines but these were never released.

 The two production engines were always mated to an automatic gearbox but have become popular in the custom car scene where they have been mated to the 4x4 manual transmission and the rear-wheel-drive manual transmission from the Ford Sierra XR4 and XR4x4.
 There are also companies that offer twin and single turbo conversions, and other modifications to increase power to usually around 400 bhp.
 These engines can be bought relatively cheaply and, providing they are well serviced, engines have been known to cover over 200,000 miles without major work being required.

 The YB series

-The YB series of 1993 cc engines are based on the older inline-4 Ford T88 engine block, and were introduced in the road-going Ford Sierra RS Cosworth in 1986 with 204 PS.
+The YB series of 1993 cc engines are based on the older inline four Ford T88 engine block, and were introduced in the road-going Ford Sierra RS Cosworth in 1986 with 204 PS.
 With 5,000 units built for homologation purposes in Group A, both for rallies and touring cars.
 Racing versions of the RS Cosworth were developing around 370 hp, but with the small Garrett T3 turbo on the cars reliability was a problem.
-A limited edition evolution model was introduced in mid-1987, the Sierra RS500 which included a bigger T4 turbo, with power initially at around the 470 hp mark in 1987, but in later years climbing to close to some 550 hp in full racing trim.
+A limited edition evolution model was introduced in mid-1987 (once the base of 5,000 cars had been built, only 500 "evo" or upgraded versions were needed for Group A homologation), the Sierra RS500 which included a bigger T4 turbo, with power initially at around the 470 hp mark in 1987, but in later years climbing to close to some 550 hp in full racing trim.